Battle of Quebec (1690): Background

+The colony of New France claimed the largest area of North America, although by population it was numerically inferior to the neighbouring colonies of New England and New York.
+By 1689, there were only about 14,000 settlers in New France, but most of the population lived in towns protected by elaborate forts.
 In 1690, Sir William Phips was appointed major-general by Massachusetts to command an expedition against French Acadia.
 He sailed with seven vessels carrying a 450-strong provincial "Foot Regiment", and Port Royal surrendered on 21 May.
 Its governor, Louis-Alexandre des Friches de Menneval, had only about 70 men, and no guns mounted, and would have been unable to resist.
 On 22 May, Phips recorded "We cut down the cross, rifled the Church, pulled down the High-Altar, breaking their images"; and on 23 May, "kept gathering Plunder both by land and water, and also under ground in their Gardens".

 This shocked the French colonists, who feared that their capital city would be the next target.
 Quebec City did not have extensive fortifications in 1690, and the whole landward side of the city to the north and west was exposed, particularly at the Plains of Abraham.
 Count Frontenac returned to Canada for a second term as Governor-General, and ordered the construction of a wooden palisade to enclose the city from the fort at the Château Saint-Louis to the Saint-Charles River.
 Town Major Provost oversaw the construction of eleven small stone redoubts in this enceinte, which would have protected against cannon.
 Facing the plains on the west side was the strong point of the landward defences — a windmill called Mont-Carmel where a three-gun artillery battery was in place.
 The palisade line ended on the east side of the city, near the hospital.
 The batteries facing the river were also improved, with eight guns mounted beside the Château and six 18-pounders at the docksides.
 Temporary obstacles had also been put in place on the street leading up to the upper city.